 This frisée salad is like a very sophisticated breakfast for dinner.
-The warm, crispy bacon, soft boiled egg, toasty croutons, and bitter frisée lettuce really come together in a magical way!
+The warm, crispy bacon, poached egg, toasty croutons, and bitter frisée lettuce really come together in a magical way!

 What makes this frisée salad extra special is the warm bacon and croutons.
 I like to first render the bacon in a hot pan, then use the leftover fat to brown torn pieces of day-old bread to make the croutons.
 The result is decadent but worth every bite!

-Frisée Salad with Bacon, Croutons Soft Boiled Egg
+Frisée Salad with Bacon, Croutons, and Poached Egg

 - 6 pc. bacon cut into 1/4inch lardons